 And they seem straightforward … until they're not.
 Workarounds to use these credits to buy airfare or airline gift cards have slowly disappeared over the years.
 That leaves fees like seat assignment, baggage, and additional taxes and fees on award tickets booked with miles as the easiest ways to put them to use.

 Not following?
 Read our complete guide to using Amex airline fee credits.

-But our team has confirmed a new way that you can get these fee credits to kick in when purchasing a new Delta flight.
-You can do it by applying a Delta eCredit or voucher and putting the remaining balance on your American Express card to trigger any outstanding credits.
+But our team has repeatedly confirmed a creative way way that you can get these fee credits to kick in when purchasing a new Delta flight.
+You can do it by applying a Delta eCredit or voucher, then putting the remaining balance on your American Express card to trigger any outstanding credits.
 This crafty workaround first cropped up in 2020, and we've confirmed it's still working.

 First things first: You have to pick just one airline each year to use these credits through your American Express account.
 If you haven't already, make sure you've chosen Delta.

 Thrifty Tip: Already pick another airline?
 Start an online chat with Amex and see if they'll allow you to switch to Delta.

 Find a new flight for any time in the next 11 months you'd like to book and put your Delta eCredit(s) toward the cost.
 You'll see the option to apply your Delta eCredits during the final stages of checkout.